Graduate Application Deadlines and Checklist

 Almost all graduate students are admitted for entry in the Fall semester which starts at the end of August.
 Entry in the Spring semester (which starts in early January) is rare and usually not advisable because our department has a two-semester core course sequence, and all courses start in the Fall semester.
 Here are some deadlines you need to be aware of in order to get in your application on time:

-- January 1: Deadline to submit online application
+- January 1: Deadline to submit online application (January 15 for the Astrophysics PhD program)

 - March 31: Graduate School admission decisions will be mailed by this date to all applicants whose files are complete.